-Office of the Dean of Arts; Beveridge Arts Centre Coordinator: Dr. Erin Crandall, Politics Department
+Centre for Interdisciplinary and Language Programs; Beveridge Arts Centre Coordinator: Dr. Erin Crandall

 Law and Society is an interdisciplinary program that examines the theory, practice, and social consequences of law through a variety of research methods and modes of analysis.
 Students will learn to think critically about the law, legal systems both in Canada and abroad, and how the law intersects with pressing political, economic, environmental, and social issues.
 It is ideal for students seeking a dynamic and multidisciplinary approach to the study of law.